 A perfect solution for companies small and large, Frame is much easier to install and configure than traditional virtualization and VDI solutions.
 Virtualizing a team takes minutes.
-You quickly add hundreds or thousands of users and scale applications quickly in amazon web services or Microsoft Azure.
+You quickly add hundreds or thousands of users and scale applications quickly in Amazon Web Services (AWS) or Microsoft Azure.
 It’s all managed through a single pane of glass.
-The speed and flexibility of Frame allows IT teams to minimize complexity, allowing them focus on business initiatives.
+The speed and flexibility of Frame allow IT teams to minimize complexity, allowing them to focus on business initiatives.

 Frame is now leveraging the Nutanix Core with AOS and AHV, but we won’t stop there.
 Solutions like Beam, Calm, Files, Flow, Prism, and Volumes will also soon be integrated with Frame - creating a truly unified portfolio.

 Frame is the easiest way to run virtual apps and desktops on your choice of infrastructure.
 Find out more at nutanix.com/frame.

 It’s a new option to use Frame Desktop-as-a-Service (DaaS) with apps, desktops, and user data hosted on your Nutanix (AHV) infrastructure.

 When is Frame on Nutanix (AHV) going to be available?

 Frame on Nutanix (AHV) is generally available starting May 8.
 You can sign up for the Frame service at my.nutanix.com, and connect your Nutanix AHV cluster in minutes.